angad305/build-it-bigger-udacity/README.md

+# Build it Bigger - Udacity Android Nanodegree Project

+# Udacity's Instructions as below
-# Gradle for Android and Java Final Project
+## Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
 The finished app will consist